geoserver/geoserver/doc/en/user/source/data/raster/imagemosaic/configuration.rst

 :file:`indexer.properties`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the required envelope and location attributes, the schema for the index store may expose other custom attributes which can be used later for filtering the ImageMosaic granules on the fly during a WMS or WCS request or to diver WMS and WCS dimensions like TIME, ELEVATION and so on.
+In addition to the required envelope and location attributes, the schema for the index store may expose other custom attributes which can later be used for filtering the ImageMosaic granules on the fly during a WMS or WCS request.
+These include the attributes to support the WMS and WCS dimensions (i.e. TIME and ELEVATION), as optionally specified in the Primary configuration file above.
 This is configured by the :file:`indexer.properties` file:

 .. list-table::
    :widths: 15 5 80